victronenergy/dynamic-ess/README.md

 # Graphs

 On each input, the flow generated fresh graphs, which are displayed on the Node-RED dashboard.
-The light grey part shows the past situation, while the dark grey part shows state of the current hour.
-The white part is the scheduled and predicted future.
+Light gray background on the charts display the recorded values, while the transparent background shows the estimated/planned values.
+The darker gray part designates the current hour.

 ![Overview graph](./doc/img/overview-graph.png)
 ![Schedule graph](./doc/img/schedule-graph.png)